danmindru/angular-boilerplate-study/README.md

 ####End to end
 --------------------------
 Protractor is used for running end to end tests.
 Before running the tests be sure the webdriver-manager is updated.
+Protractor's base url is 'http://localhost:8008/#!', which can be changed in protractor.conf.js - just make sure the application port matches the base url.
 The selenium server needs to be running too (default at 'http://localhost:4444/wd/hub'):

 ```
 $ node_modules/protractor/bin/webdriver-manager update